TMcMeans/HeadCount3.0/README.md

 As you look into each district, the data points should meet the following criteria:

-* All data should be rounded to the nearest hundredth (ie: .01).
+* All data should be rounded to the nearest thousandth (ie: .012).
 * All data should have a *visual indication* of if the data is above or below `0.5`.
 The provided comp below uses red and green colors to indicate the difference as an example, but you should tap into your front-end-developer design skills and come up with a better way to indicate those values.

 ![Iteration 2 Comp Screen Shot](http://i.imgur.com/GzhO2EO.png)